Alausí

-Alausí is a town in the Chimborazo province of Ecuador.
+Alausí is a town in the Alausi Canton, located in the Chimborazo province in Ecuador.

 The town is particularly well-known across Ecuador for its railway heritage.
 It was named a Pueblo Mágico (magical town) by the Ecuadorian Ministry of Tourism (MINTUR) in 2019.

+Alausí is known for its railroad attraction of La Nariz Del Diablo (Devil's Nose).
+Using a system of switchback it enables the train to zigzag down a steep mountain.
+The train travels through the Andes where the track descends nearly 500 meters in just 12 kilometers.